leandrocp/mdex/PROGRESS.md

 ## Work before release

-- Define support for plugins that read or change the whole document.
 - Review whether the API is ready for MDEx 0.14.
-- Release mdex_native 0.2.9 and its precompiled files.
+- Release mdex_native 0.2.10 and its precompiled files.
-- Run MDEx CI against mdex_native 0.2.9 from Hex.
+- Run MDEx CI against mdex_native 0.2.10 from Hex.
 - Replace each client's local MDEx path with the released version.
 - Run each client's CI on its declared Elixir and OTP versions.
 - Open separate client pull requests only after those checks pass.